axtk/routescape/README.md

 };
 ```

 In this example, we're setting the document title according to the current route location once the route navigation is complete.
-(The second parameter in `useNavigationComplete()` is an array of dependencies of the callback passed to the first parameter.)

 ## `useRouteLinks()`